rsyncOSX/rsyncuidocs/content/en/blog/Menuapp.md

 The codebase has been minimized, and all *model* and *process* code is shared with RsyncUI.
 The core code, model, and process code of the application have been validated through RsyncUI.

+The further development of the RsyncUI menu application is contingent upon the presence of users who utilize the menu app application.
+Its significance will only become apparent over time.
+Nevertheless, I intend to continue developing the application until version 1.0.0 is prepared for release.

 {{< /pageinfo >}}

 Development efforts have primarily focused on the user interface.
 To the best of my ability, I have utilized the periphery tool to eliminate unused code.
 Additionally, there have been modifications to views to enhance their suitability for a menu bar application and minimize the memory footprint.
 Tables and data lists are converted to Lists, which, in my opinion, appear more visually appealing on a menu bar application.